Danny Rubin

-Danny Rubin (born 1957) is an American screenwriter and playwright.
+Daniel Rubin (born 1957) is an American screenwriter and playwright.
 He wrote the original story, and then co-wrote with Harold Ramis the screenplay for the 1993 comedy film Groundhog Day, for which the two received a BAFTA Award for Best Screenplay.

+The stage musical Groundhog Day based on the film premiered in 2016 which won the Laurence Olivier Award for Best New Musical in 2017.

 Early life and education

 Rubin was born in San Francisco, the son of Melvin Rubin, an ophthalmologist, and Lorna (née Isen), owner of a publishing business, and grew up in Gainesville, Florida.
+He is Jewish.
 His grandfather was Albert Isen, former mayor of Torrance, California.
-His brother, Michael, is an author and sister, Gabrielle, a visual artist.
+His brother, Michael, is an author, and sister, Gabrielle, a visual artist.

 Rubin received a B.A. in biology from Brown University and a M.A. in radio, television, and film from Northwestern University.